aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/pivot-tables/create-pivot-tables-and-pivot-charts/_index.md

 ## **Adding Pivot Tables and Charts**

 Aspose.Cells provides a special set of classes used to create pivot tables.
-These classes are used to create and set PivotTable objects, which act as a PivotTable object's basic building blocks:
+These classes are used to create and configure PivotTable objects, which act as the basic building blocks of a PivotTable.

 - **PivotField**, a field in a pivot table report.
 - **PivotFields**, a collection of all the PivotField objects in a pivot table.